quorumcontrol/tupelo-docs/tutorials/hello_tupelo/shell.md

 First you will need to [download Tupelo](https://github.com/quorumcontrol/tupelo/releases).

-Unzip tupelo-v0.5.11.zip and from a terminal rename whichever version you need based on which OS you running.
+Unzip tupelo-v0.5.11.zip and from a terminal rename whichever version you need based on which OS you are running.
 Next, chmod it to make it executable.

 ```
 mv tupelo-v0.5.11-darwin-amd64 tupelo